Darius the Great: Egyptian campaign

-After securing his authority over the entire empire, Darius embarked on a campaign to Egypt where he defeated the armies of the Pharaoh and secured the lands that Cambyses had conquered while incorporating a large portion of Egypt into the Achaemenid Empire.
+After securing his authority over the empire, Darius embarked on a campaign to Egypt where he defeated the rebel forces and secured the lands that Cambyses had conquered while incorporating a large portion of Egypt into the Achaemenid Empire.
+According to the Bisitun inscription, the Egyptian rebellion began while Darius was in Babylon dealing with the rebellion there.
+It has been suggested that the inclusion of Egypt among the list of rebelling provinces in this inscription was a scribal error, and various dates are possible for an actual rebellion.
+Likewise, the identity of the rebel leader is not known, but it has been suggested to be Petubastis III.

 Through another series of campaigns, Darius I would eventually reign over the territorial apex of the empire, when it stretched from parts of the Balkans (Thrace-Macedonia, Bulgaria-Paeonia) in the west, to the Indus Valley in the east.

 Invasion of the Indus Valley

 In 516 BCE, Darius embarked on a campaign to Central Asia, Aria and Bactria and then marched into Afghanistan to Taxila in modern-day Pakistan.
 Darius spent the winter of 516–515 BCE in Gandhara, preparing to conquer the Indus Valley.
 Darius conquered the lands surrounding the Indus River in 515 BCE.
 Darius I controlled the Indus Valley from Gandhara to modern Karachi and appointed the Greek Scylax of Caryanda to explore the Indian Ocean from the mouth of the Indus to Suez.
-Darius then marched through the Bolan Pass and returned through Arachosia and Drangiana back to Persia.